When Flesh Flares

 It started out with rashes, first from simple hand weights, then from my yoga mat.
 Soon it was the clothes I wore, the bed I slept in, the pillow for my head.

-If you suffer from sensitivities, I hope you find the following tools helpful.
+If you suffer from sensitivities or seek gentler ways of living, I hope you find the following tools helpful.

 Yours Truly,